US stocks move broadly lower as new China tariffs kick in

 NEW YORK (AP) — Stocks fell broadly on Wall Street Tuesday as markets opened after a long weekend to expanded tariffs between the U.S. and China.

 On Sunday, the U.S. started charging a 15% tariff on about $112 billion of Chinese products.
 China responded by charging tariffs of 10% and 5% on a list of American goods.
-U.S. markets were closed on Monday for Labor Day.

 Investors fled to safer holdings, including utility stocks, bonds and gold.

-Utilities wobbled between small gains and losses, while the price of gold rose 1.5%.
+Utilities held up well, as did with makers of consumer products such as Procter & Gamble.
+The price of gold rose 1.5%.

 Bond prices rose, sending yields lower.
 The yield on the 10-year Treasury fell to 1.44% from 1.50% late Friday.
+The lower bond yields weighed on banks.
+Bank of America fell 2.6%

+The slide in bond yields was prompted by a disappointing manufacturing report that stoked fears of an economic slowdown.
+Factory activity in the U.S. last month fell short of economists’ forecasts and shrank for the first time since August 2016.
+Businesses are more wary of investing and expanding because of uncertainty surrounding the U.S.-China trade dispute.

 The latest escalation in the lingering trade war has been expected since early August when the U.S. announced plans for the new tariff measures, prompting China to retaliate.
 The worsening trade situation between the world’s two largest economies dragged the S&P 500 to its second monthly loss of the year in August and dented investors’ confidence in global economic growth.